Carlos Frenk

-Carlos Silvestre Frenk (born 27 October 1951) is a Mexican-British cosmologist.
-He has been Ogden Professor of Fundamental Physics at Durham University since 2001 and was director of the university’s Institute for Computational Cosmology from 2001 to 2020.
-Frenk is known for his work on galaxy formation, dark matter, and cosmological simulations.
+Professor Sir Carlos Silvestre Frenk (born 27 October 1951) is a Mexican-British cosmologist. whose research has focused on galaxy formation, dark matter and the large-scale structure of the Universe.
+He contributed to the development of the Cold Dark Matter paradigm and co-developed the Navarro–Frenk–White profile with Julio Navarro and Simon White.
+He has been Ogden Professor of Fundamental Physics at Durham University since 2001 and served as founding Director of the Institute for Computational Cosmology from 2001 to 2020.
+Frenk is a co-founder of the Virgo Consortium, an international collaboration that carries out large-scale cosmological simulations, including the Millennium Simulation.
+He has also participated in the Dark Energy Spectroscopic Instrument (DESI) collaboration and has been associated with large numerical simulation projects including FLAMINGO and COLIBRE.
+He was elected a Fellow of the Royal Society in 2004, appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to cosmology, and knighted as a Knight Bachelor in the 2026 Birthday Honours for services to astrophysics and cosmology.

 Early life and education

 Frenk was born in Mexico City, Mexico.
 His father was a German-Jewish physician who emigrated before the Second World War, and his mother was a Mexican pianist.
-His younger brother, Julio Frenk, is a physician and academic administrator.
+He studied engineering and later theoretical physics at the at the National Autonomous University of Mexico (UNAM), graduating in 1976 with the Gabino Barreda Medal..
+He subsequently moved to the University of Cambridge on a British Council Fellowship, completing Part III of the Mathematical Tripos and receiving a PhD in 1981 under the supervision of Bernard J. T. Jones focusing on globular clusters.

-Frenk studied engineering at the National Autonomous University of Mexico (UNAM) before switching to theoretical physics, graduating in 1976 with the Gabino Barreda Medal.
-He moved to the University of Cambridge in 1976 on a British Council Fellowship, completing Part III of the Mathematical Tripos in 1977 and a PhD in 1981 under Bernard J. T. Jones, focusing on globular clusters.
+His younger brother, Julio Frenk, is a physician and academic administrator who has served as Mexico's Minister of Health, President of the University of Miami, and Chancellor of the University of California, Los Angeles (UCLA).

 Career

-After his doctorate, Frenk worked as a postdoctoral researcher at the University of California, Berkeley, where he collaborated with Marc Davis on galaxy surveys.
+After his doctorate, Frenk held research positions University of California, Berkeley, where he collaborated with Marc Davis on galaxy surveys.
 In 1983, Frenk, Davis, and Simon White published work showing that neutrinos could not account for dark matter.
 He later held posts at the University of California, Santa Barbara and the University of Sussex.

 With Davis, White, and George Efstathiou, Frenk helped develop early simulations supporting the cold dark matter (CDM) model.
 A 1985 paper in The Astrophysical Journal presented the first large-scale CDM simulations.

 In 1986, Frenk joined Durham University, becoming professor in 1993.
 In 1994 he and White co-founded the Virgo Consortium for cosmological simulations.